 Formulations and drug delivery:

-- NDDS, Novel formulations, production technologies (Directly Compressable Granulation technology; Dissolution Technology (key requirement))
+- NDDS, Novel formulations, production technologies (Directly Compressible Granulation technology; Dissolution Technology (key requirement))

 - Gastric retentive technology (GRT).
 Transdermal patches-HRTs, hypertension.
 Liquid orals technologies.
-Solid oral- controlled release, Intra rumenal capsules.
+Solid oral- controlled release, Intra ruminal capsules.
 Dry powder inhalation products

 - NDDS for asthma drugs, for respiratory delivery